-The PHA will approve any of the following types of housing in the voucher program:
+The PHA will approve any of the following types of housing in the voucher program.
+Some units may only be eligible in cases of a reasonable accommodation.
+See Chapter 19, Special Housing Types, of this plan for further details.

 - All structure types can be utilized.

 - Manufactured homes where the tenant leases the mobile home and the pad.

 - Congregate housing

 - Cooperative housing

 - Group homes

 - Shared housing

 - Units owned (but not subsidized) by the PHA (following HUD-prescribed requirements).